Steppin' Out (Joe Jackson song): Music video

 The music video for the song, directed by Steve Barron, featured a blonde, attractive hotel maid fantasising that she is a Cinderella figure.
 It was filmed over one night in the St. Regis Hotel in New York City during the summer of 1982.
 The video used the shorter single version instead of the full album version.
+According to an interview with Time Out, Jackson made the music video against his wishes.
+"Rock 'n' roll is degenerating into a big circus, and videos and MTV are very much part of that," he said.